Some finiteness results for groups of automorphisms of manifolds: Homologically and homotopically finite type spaces

 and secondly there are fiber sequences

 \begin{lemma} If $A$ is a finitely generated abelian group and $n \geq 1$, then $K(A,n) \in \cat{HFin}$.\end{lemma}

 \begin{proof}The proof is by induction over $n$.
-In the initial case $n=1$, we have that $K(A,1) = BA \in \cat{HFin}$ by Theorem \ref{thm.arithmetic}, because finitely generated abelian groups are arithmetic.
-For the induction step, apply part (i) of Lemma \ref{lem.propfinitetypespaces} to the fiber sequence $K(A,n-1) \to * \to K(A,n)$.\end{proof}
+In the initial case $n=1$, we use that $K(A,1) = BA$ is well-known to have a CW model with finitely cells in each dimension, and hence is in $\cat{HFin}$ by Lemma \ref{lem.cwhfin}.
+For the induction step, apply Lemma \ref{lem.propfinitetypespaces}(i) to the fiber sequence $K(A,n-1) \to * \to K(A,n)$.\end{proof}

 \begin{lemma} If $X \in \cat{\Pi Fin}$, then $X \in \cat{HFin}$.\end{lemma}